lit/lit.dev/packages/lit-dev-content/site/guide/components/overview.md

 *   A *render method* that's called to render the components' contents.
 In the render method, you define a *template* for the component.

-Lit also provides a set of lifecycle methods that you can override to hook into the lifecycle (for example, to run code whenever the component updates).
+Lit also provides a set of lifecycle methods that you can override to hook into the component's lifecycle (for example, to run code whenever the component updates).

-To define a Lit component, you create a class that extends from the `LitElement` base class.
+To define a Lit component, you create a class that extends the `LitElement` base class.

 Here's a sample component:

-{% highlight js %}
+{% playground-example docs/components/overview/simple-greeting simple-greeting.ts %}
-import { LitElement, css, html, property, customElement } from 'lit-element';

-@customElement('simple-greeting')
-export class SimpleGreeting extends LitElement {
-  // Define scoped styles right with your component, in plain CSS static styles = css`
-    :host {
-      border: solid 1px blue;
-    }
-  `;

-  // Declare reactive properties
-  @property()
-  name = 'World';

-  // Render the UI as a function of component state render() {
-    return html`<p>Hello, ${this.name}!</p>`;
-  }
-}
-{% endhighlight %}
+{% playground-ide docs/components/overview/simple-greeting %}

 <div class="alert alert-info">